OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 Driver
 ------
-If we want to view the convergence of the model, the best place to find that is in the `Driver`.
+If we want to view the convergence of the model, the best place to find that by looking at the cases recorded by the `driver`.
 By default, a recorder attached to a driver will record the design variables, constraints and objectives, so we will print them for the model at the end of the optimization.
 We'll use the helper methods like `get_objectives`, `get_design_vars`, `get_constraints` to return the info we're seeking.